 Echolocation calls are not only used for orientation and foraging (Jung et al. 2007), but also for social communication.
 We have experimental evidence for a strong sex-specific signature and statistical evidence for an individual signature in echolocation calls (Knörnschild et al. 2012).

 Echolocation calls (search, approach and final buzz) of S. bilineata (© Knörnschild).

 Isolation calls are uttered by pups to elicit maternal care (Knörnschild & von Helversen 2008).
 Moreover, they are uttered by young subordinate males to appease dominant males (Knörnschild et al. 2012).
-Isolation calls encode and individual signature which facilitates mother-offspring recognition (Knörnschild & von Helversen 2008).
+Isolation calls encode an individual signature which facilitates mother-offspring recognition (Knörnschild & von Helversen 2008).
 In addition to the innate individual signature, isolation calls also encode a group signature that is acquired through social modification, a form of vocal production learning (Knörnschild et al. 2012).
 Moreover, isolation calls also encode an age signature (Fernandez & Knörnschild 2017).
 Interestingly, the age signature is encoded in a different syllable type than the individual and group-specific signatures.

 Maternal directive call

 Mothers sometimes respond to isolation calls of young pups with directive calls (Knörnschild & von Helversen 2008), especially when pups make their first flight attempts in the day-roost.

 Directive calls of S. bilineata mother (© Knörnschild).